nitishmital/distributed_matrix_computation/distributed_storage/readme.md

 number of nodes: 20
 recovery threshold: 10
 number of helpers: 12
-number of nodes repaired: 3
-size of base field: 23
+number of nodes repaired in a single round: 3 size of base field: 23
 ('initial evaluation points are linearly independent - ', True) ('The chosen packets after the first repair round are linearly independent: ', True)